kabirvirji/kabirvirji.github.io/index.md

 <!-- _updated 09/10/2019_ -->

-Hello, my name is Kabir and I am a third year computer science student at the [University of Toronto](https://web.cs.toronto.edu/).
+Hello, my name is Kabir, and I am a third year computer science student at the [University of Toronto](https://web.cs.toronto.edu/).

 Last summer I worked as a full-stack software engineering intern at [Rakuten](https://www.rakuten.com/) in Tokyo, Japan.
 After I finished my internship at Rakuten, I completed another software engineering internship at [Flagship](https://flagship.cc/en), also in Tokyo.

-These weren't my first internships, however I feel like I learned a lot from them.
+These weren't my first internships, however I feel like I learned a lot from them both professionally and personally.
 Now I am back at university, and seeking positions for summer 2020.

 ## Relevant Links